jannatulhashi/predicting_non-bankrupt_companies/README.md

 **Conclusion**

-In terms of the logistic regression, due to the similarity of the X-variables (all Financial-Accounting related), even with a 93% success rate of companies that are alive, there will still be a small iaccuracy, as there are no external variables in the dataset.
-For this reason there are limitations to the dataset, and it will not achieve full perfect accuracy.
+In terms of the logistic regression, due to the similarity of the X-variables (all Financial-Accounting related), even with a 93% success rate of companies that are alive, there will still be a small inaccuracy, as there are no external variables in the dataset.
+For this reason, there are limitations to the dataset, and it will not achieve full perfect accuracy.

 For companies that are going bankrupt the success rate is only 53% and the recall is only 1 percent.
-The dataset timeline was from 1999 - 2018, where there were many external factors, that had world wide impact on companies.
+The dataset timeline was from 1999 - 2018, where there were many external factors, that had a worldwide impact on companies.
 These are factors that cannot be seen, or even predicted.

-#### Random Forest
+### Random Forest

 Then we used random forest.
 Random Forest offers a robust and generalized model by constructing multiple decision trees.
 We employed a **Heatmap** to discern feature collinearity..

 ![](Images/heatmap.png)

-We analyze that there is lot of collinearity between the features, so we're applying the feature engineering and reducing the features and our classification report for testing data is shown below:
+We analyze that there is a lot of collinearity between the features, so we're applying feature engineering and reducing the features our classification report for testing data is shown below:

 ![](Images/random_forest.PNG)